layered-pieces/LAPWebServiceReachabilityManager/README.md

 ## Installation

-LAPWebServiceReachabilityManager is available via CocoaPods
+LAPWebServiceReachabilityManager is available through [CocoaPods](https://cocoapods.org).
+To install it, simply add the following line to your Podfile:

 ```ruby
 pod "LAPWebServiceReachabilityManager"